-Finishing the Chicago Marathon I expected my legs to hurt, but I was unprepared to find that taking off my shoe was extra painful due to a black toenail from running.
-In other words, a bruised toenail!
+Finishing the Chicago Marathon I expected my legs to hurt, but I was unprepared to find that taking off my shoe was extra painful due to a bruised toenail from running.
+In other words, a black toenail!

 In two decades and 9 marathons this was a first for me!